Operation Alljah: The Operation

 In the western Al Anbar province operations attacked insurgent supply lines and weapons caches, targeting the regions of Fallujah, Karma and Tharthar.
 Commanders of the operation expressed belief that Fallujah would be cleared by August and that the regions of Karma and Tharthar would be cleared by July.

-On 17 June, a raid near Karma killed a known Libyan Al-Qaeda fighter and six of his aides and on 21 June six al-Qaeda members were killed and five were detained during early-morning raids also near Karma.
+On 17 June, a raid near Karma killed a known Libyan Islamic State of Iraq fighter and six of his aides and on 21 June six Islamic State of Iraq members were killed and five were detained during early-morning raids also near Karma.
 Also on 23 June, a U.S. airstrike killed five suspects and destroyed their car bomb near Fallujah.
 Insurgents also struck back in Fallujah with two suicide bombings and an attack on an off-duty policeman that left four policemen dead on 22 June.
-On 29 June, U.S. forces killed a senior al-Qaeda leader east of Fallujah.
+On 29 June, U.S. forces killed a senior Islamic State of Iraq leader east of Fallujah.
 Abu 'Abd al-Rahman al-Masri, an Egyptian, was a veteran of both battles of Fallujah.
-On 6 July a raid west of Fallujah resulted in the killing of an Al-Qaeda in Iraq battalion commander and two of his men and the capture of two more insurgents.
+On 6 July a raid west of Fallujah resulted in the killing of an Islamic State of Iraq battalion commander and two of his men and the capture of two more insurgents.

 On 14 August, Marines in Fallujah formally handed over full responsibility for the security of Fallujah to local police.
 The same day the overall operation Phantom Thunder ended.